Kudos to energy

 - Low- e coatings which are solar controlled and form a soft coat.
 This is made using Magnetron Sputtering Vapor deposition (MSVD) process.
 This is used off line on pre-cut glass in a chamber with vacuum at room temperature.
 This needs too be sealed in on insulated glass laminated unit.
 It has lower emissivity and higher solar control performance.
 This has highest solar control benefit.

 Related Post: Does Triple Glazing Help in Thermal Insulation?

 In cold climates hard coat is good.
 As it allows some infrared to pass through.
 Keeping your house warmer.
 It also allows your inner warmth to stay in.

 If you are in a hot to cold climate soft coat is better as it gives UV protection and better U-Value.
 It also reflects warm and cool air back into your room instead of letting it out.

-McCoy Mart is a leading online platform for decorative hardware, brass hardware, builders hardware, cabinet hinges, adjusting cabinet hinges at lowest price
+McCoy Mart is a leading online platform for decorative hardware, brass hardware, builders hardware, cabinet hinges, and adjusting cabinet hinges at the lowest price